-Working with partners, the community and volunteers to provide services of good value

-(STRONG SERVICES)

-Through effective partnership working we will ensure that we procure and provide good value services that meet the needs of residents, visitors, and businesses.
-We will prioritise resources accordingly and operate decision-making structures that are open, transparent and accountable, ensuring we keep critical services going.
+1. Working with partners, the community and volunteers to provide services of good value [STRONG SERVICES] Through effective partnership working we will ensure that we procure and provide good value services that meet the needs of residents, visitors, and businesses.
+We will prioritise resources accordingly and operate decision-making structures that are open, transparent and accountable, ensuring we keep critical services going and deliver them efficiently.

-Helping to create strong, sustainable economic and housing growth
+2. Helping to create strong, sustainable economic and housing growth [STRONG ECONOMY]

-(STRONG ECONOMY)

-We will work with our public sector and private sector partners to generate jobs and economic and housing growth in Pendle in a way that secures its long-term economic, environmental and social wellbeing.
+We will work with our public sector and private sector partners to generate jobs and economic and sustainable housing growth in Pendle in a way that secures its long-term economic, environmental and social wellbeing.

-Helping to create and sustain resilient communities
+3. Helping to create and sustain resilient communities [STRONG COMMUNITIES]

-(STRONG COMMUNITIES)

-We will acknowledge and build upon the Borough's diversity, demonstrating our community leadership role by working with and empowering our partners and local people to provide clean, healthy, safe and cohesive communities.
-We will endeavour to maintain the quality of our green, rural and urban environment through effective and efficient services, education, community and voluntary engagement, partnership working and, where necessary and appropriate, enforcement.
+We will build upon the Borough's diversity, demonstrating our community leadership role by working with and empowering our partners and local people to provide clean, healthy and safe communities.
+We will endeavour to maintain the quality of our green, rural and urban environment through effective and efficient services, education, community and voluntary engagement, partnership working and, where appropriate, enforcement.

-Maintaining a sustainable, resilient and efficient organisation which is Digital by Default
+4. Maintaining a sustainable, resilient and efficient organisation which is Digital by Default [STRONG ORGANISATION]

-(STRONG ORGANISATION)

-We will ensure that, as an organisation, we are suitably placed to deliver the priorities identified for Pendle and its residents.
-To do this we will employ the right people with the right skills in the right job.
-We will maintain robust financial processes, standards and systems optimising the technology and resources we have available to us, making us more efficient and effective in our service delivery and becoming Digital by Default.
+We will deliver the priorities identified for Pendle and its residents.
+To do this we will employ the right people with the right skills for the job.
+We will maintain robust financial processes, standards and systems optimising the technology and resources we have available to us, making us more efficient and effective in our service delivery, becoming Digital by Default.

-Delivering our COVID19 response and recovery whilst working towards rebuilding, restoring and rehabilitating our communities)
+5. Delivering our COVID19 response and recovery whilst working towards rebuilding, restoring and rehabilitating our communities [STRONG RESPONSE AND RECOVERY]

-(STRONG RESPONSE AND RECOVERY)

 We will work with our partners and the community, in line with national developments and decisions, to continue to effectively respond to the COVID19 pandemic and enable the transition to recovery via delivery of our Plan for Recovery.
-We will do this in a co-ordinated way whilst being supporting and sympathetic to the needs of the community and affected individuals, taking into account the resources available.
+We will do this in a co-ordinated way, whilst being supporting and sympathetic to the needs of the community and affected individuals, taking into account the resources available.